Mission & Goals

-Sobriety Court is designed to be a four phase comprehensive treatment program for non-violent offenders charged with alcohol or drug-related offense, who have a substance abuse history, and are likely to continue a pattern of criminal activity because of their addiction.
+Sobriety Court is a four-phase comprehensive treatment program for non-violent offenders charged with alcohol or drug-related offenses, who have a substance abuse history, and who are likely to continue a pattern of criminal activity because of their addition.

 The Program requirements include: 24 months of probation, rigorous chemical testing, substance abuse treatment, 12-step meetings, bi-weekly Review Hearings, bi-weekly probation visits, community service hours, and fines and costs.

 The Sobriety Court Team meets bi-weekly to discuss the progress of each Participant, review program policies, and evaluate program outcomes.
 Team members include:

 - Honorable Michael K. McNally – Sobriety Court Judge

 - Shannon Baynai – Sobriety Court Probation Officer